 What are scalp massagers and how do they work?

 Although they are a little different from head massagers, these are treatment devices that very much do what they say on the tin.
-Scalp massagers are handheld devices that come in various shapes and sizes, with the aim to improve scalp health in a variety of ways, including increasing blood flow, exfoliating the skin, loosening debris and reducing dandruff.
+Scalp and forehead massagers are handheld devices that come in various shapes and sizes, with the aim to improve scalp health in a variety of ways, including increasing blood flow, exfoliating the skin, loosening debris and reducing dandruff.
 They can also be used together with oils and serums for extra effect.

-These devices can be manual or electric (more on this later) but are generally used by gently combing or brushing the device against the head.
+Forehead and migraine massagers can be manual or electric (more on this later) but are generally used by gently combing or brushing the device against the head.
 While some can be used in the shower or on wet hair, others (such as electric ones) are better off being used on dry skin and hair.
 They stimulate blood flow and provide pleasant sensations through a variety of nodes and points, which are either manually or electronically rotated.

 What are the benefits of using a scalp massager?